 A welcome page is a default dashboard within a default app tailored to a specific role or user group that presents users with all the resources they need to get Splunking.
 A welcome page is a good way to focus users' attention on workflows that are relevant to them.
-You can create your own welcome pages from scratch, or use the Welcome Page Creator app on Splunkbase to help you quickly implement welcome pages that accelerate your users' time to effectiveness.
+You can create your own welcome pages or use the Welcome Page Creator app on Splunkbase to help you quickly implement welcome pages that accelerate your users' time to effectiveness.

 Guidelines for creating welcome pages